Imran Khan will be held accountable for his threats against doomed institutions, says PML-N chief - ExBulletin

 Imran Khan will be held accountable for his threats against doomed institutions, says PML-N chief

-Pakistan Muslim League-Nawaz (PML-N) leader Uzma Bukhari said on Sunday that former Pakistani Prime Minister and leader of Pakistan Tehreek-e-Insaf (PTI) Imran Khan and his accomplices should surrender before the law of the land because their threats against the institutions were doomed to fail, Radio Pakistan reported.
+Islamabad [Pakistan]Aug 08 (ANI): Uzma Bukhari, senior official of the Pakistan Muslim League-Nawaz (PML-N), said on Sunday that former Pakistani Prime Minister and leader of Pakistan Tehreek-e-Insaf (PTI) Imran Khan and his accomplices should surrender to the law of the land as their threats against the institutions were doomed to failure, Radio Pakistan reported.

 Referring to the ongoing investigation into the PTI foreign funding affair, the senior PML-N official accused Imran Khan of embezzling donation funds and said he should be held accountable.